|

 Paul Strand's 'Blind Woman' is often considered an iconic photograph.
 Certainly for a young Walker Evans - on discovering it in a journal in 1928 - it proved a catalyst for a lifetime dedicated to image taking.
 But perhaps a current student, at least on first glance, might be less stirred.
 Or at least stirred in a different way: Images of the poor are now all too familiar, but such 'branding' of the poverty-stricken is less of our time.
 In this regard the image delivers a blunt unfamiliarity - the caption 'BLIND' exists within the frame (rather than simply below it) serving as an additional weight on the subject's shoulders.
 Yet gather wider still and, as is so often the case with photography, much more is going on than meets the eye.
 Blind indeed.

 Look at the things around you, the immediate world around you.
-If you are alive, it will mean something to you, and if you care enough about photography, and if you know how to use it, you will want to photograph that meaningness.
-Suggested activity:
+If you are alive, it will mean something to you, and if you care enough about photography, and if you know how to use it, you will want to photograph that meaningness. — Paul Strand

 Running themes, pass it on